Posted by Ever Accountable Team | How to, Transparency & Accountability

 It’s best if your friend can avoid known triggers altogether.
 They can drive a different way to work, not watch certain TV shows, not surf the internet alone, or charge their phone in a different room instead of next to their bed.

-Create a call for help your friend can send if a trigger's power is not going away.
+Create a plan with your friend if a trigger’s power is not going away.

-We can also help you protect your kids from porn.
+We can also help you protect your kids from porn (to help prevent this being a problem for them in the future.)

 Our next topic: The Long-Term Change Process.